bruhmoment0987654321/Python-music-player/README.md

 # Steps to setup
 Get a folder and place .mp3, .wav, and/or .ogg files inside.

-Run the python script and click on "File" and press "Open"
+Run the python script and click on "File" and press "Add folder" or "Add Song"

-Select the folder you made.
+Select the folder/song.

 Press the play button to listen to first song on the file.
 Press the next button to play the next song under the first.